52sketches/52sketches.github.io/index.md

 <section>
   <div>
     <p>
-      Every week, host Rob Head interviews an artist or other creative.
-They discuss their journey as an artist and their daily practice(s) to care for and maintain their creative lives.
+      Host Robin Head interviews performing artists and other creatives who discuss their journeys and the daily practice(s) that nourish their creative lives.
     </p>

     <p>